-As is required under Solvency II for the Atlas Group's regulatory requirements under group supervision rules the PCC's Board is entrusted to oversee compliance with all three Pillars under the Solvency II regime and as such is also responsible to ensure that appropriate governance procedures are set within the whole group.
+The Atlas Group is also captured for group regulatory reporting under the Solvency II regime.
+As is required under Solvency II for the Atlas Group's regulatory requirements under group supervision rules, the PCC's Board, besides that of the PCC, is entrusted to oversee the Group's compliance for all three Pillars under the Solvency II regime.
+As such it is also responsible to ensure that appropriate governance procedures are set within the whole group.

-The PCC's Board exercises accountability through oversight which is entrusted to a number of board committees who have the responsibility to oversee key functional areas of the Group.
+The PCC's Board exercises accountability through oversight which is entrusted to a number of board committees who have the responsibility to oversee key functional areas of the PCC and the Group.
 The relevant Committees are:

 - the Investment Committee;

 - the Audit Committee;

-- the Remuneration, Nominations and Related Parties Committee; and,
+- the Remuneration and Nominations Committee; and,

 - the Risk and Compliance Committee.